-If the DRI expires, the VillageBoard will order a termination of all development activity until such time as a new DRI Application for Development Approval has been submitted, reviewed and approved in accordance with Section 380.06, Florida Statutes, the appropriate application for development approval has been submitted and all local approvals have been obtained.
+If the DRI expires, the Village will order a termination of all development activity until such time as the appropriate application for development approval has been submitted and all local approvals have been obtained.

-8. Build out and Termination Dates.
-This Development Order will expire on September 30March 15, 2030, unless an extension is approved.
-An extension may be granted by the Board of County CommissionersVillage Council if the project has been developing substantially in conformance with the original plans and approval conditions, and if no substantial adverse impacts not known to the Southwest Florida Regional Planning Council or to Lee County at the time of their review and approval, have been identified, as amended.
+- 8. Build-Out and Termination Dates.
+This Development Order will expire on September 30, 2030, unless an extension is approved.
+An extension may be granted by the Village Council if the project has been developing substantially in conformance with the original plans and approval conditions, as amended. - 9.
 Assurance of Compliance.
-The Lee CountyVillage of Estero Department of Community Development or his/her designee, is the local official responsible for assuring compliance with this Development Order.
-No permits or approvals will be issued if the Developer fails to act in substantial compliance with the development order.
+The Village of Estero Department of Community Development or his/her designee, is the local official responsible for assuring compliance with this Development Order.
+No permits or approvals will be issued if the Developer fails to act in substantial compliance with the development order. - 10.
+Effective Date.
+This Development Order shall be effective upon adoption of Resolution 2018-17 at second reading.